 Lillian Brasher, Hockley County (2 vols., Canyon, Texas: Staked Plains, 1976).
 Kathleen E. and Clifton R. St. Clair, eds., Little Towns of Texas (Jacksonville, Texas: Jayroe Graphic Arts, 1982).
 Orville R. Watkins, "Hockley County: From Cattle Ranches to Farms," West Texas Historical Association Year Book 17 (1941).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Rachel Jenkins, "ANTON, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hja10.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rachel Jenkins, "ANTON, TX," accessed July 13, 2020, http://www.tshaonline.org/handbook/online/articles/hja10.

 Uploaded on June 9, 2010.
 Modified on December 10, 2017.
 Published by the Texas State Historical Association.